brandonmendoza1/superstore-analytics-project/README.md

 - **Customer segment variables** (Consumer, Corporate, Home Office) are not statistically significant, suggesting that customer type does not meaningfully explain variation in fulfillment speed once shipping method is accounted for.
 - **Geographic variables** (East, West, South) are also not statistically significant, indicating that regional differences do not appear to drive fulfillment delays in this dataset.
 - **Order-level characteristics**, including quantity, discount usage, and holiday timing, do not show significant relationships with fulfillment delay when controlling for shipping method.
-- Overall, the results suggest that **fulfillment performance is driven more by operational decisions (shipping method) than by customer demographics or order attributes**.
+- Overall, the results suggest that **fulfillment performance is driven more by operational decisions than by customer demographics or order attributes**.

-These findings are exploratory and highlight shipping method as the most relevant operational lever for further analysis and visualization.

 ---